MelodiousMeadow/School_Performance_Analysis/README.md

 ### Influence of Alcohol on Grades

-As seen in these graphs, moderate weekday drinking appears to have a more harmful effect on grades.
+Mooderate weekday drinking appears to have a more harmful effect on grades.
 The data also suggests that alcohol has a more adverse impact on specific subjects, particularly math.
 Other factors such as socioeconomic status, study habits, parental involvement, and mental health could also play a role in influencing final grades.

 <p align="center">
   <img src="/SchoolPerformanceAnalysis/images/alcohol.png" width="800" height="400" alt="alcohol influence">